LatinumFinance/LatinumFinance.github.io/index.md

 >Step 2:
 >

 Click the `"Unstake my Crypto"` tab in Discord and send the requested information.
-Information is that which was collected from the user at time of purchase.(Registered Latinum Finance Wallet Name, The Registered E-Mail, Token to Unstake and a USDT Wallet Address)
+Information was collected from user at the time of purchase.(Registered Latinum Finance Wallet Name, The Registered E-Mail, Token to Unstake and a USDT Wallet Address)

 >Step 2:
 >